 Dog breeding: puppy farms vs backyard breeders

-However, like most industries where animals are the commodity, there are two vastly different approaches to breeding dogs.
+However, like most industries where animals are a commodity, there are two vastly different approaches to breeding dogs.

 One is large-scale operations, including puppy farms.
 The other is indie practices that often occur in suburban homes.
 Let’s look at both in more detail.